dangeles/dangeles.github.io/_posts/2018-06-21-BaseBallStats1.md

 layout: post
 title: Introduction to Empirical Bayes
 categories: science programming Bayes R
+author: David
+description: I recently stumbled upon empirical bayes, and I was struck by how intuitive and useful this method can be.
+In this blog post, I study this method in the context of baseball statistics.
 ---

 A few months ago, I stumbled on to the wonderful book 'Introduction to Empirical